elierotenberg/coding-styles/es6.md

 ## Tail calls

-- Tail call optimization SHOULD NOT be assumed except for simple recursive functions (self-referencing functions).
-Tail call optimization MUST NOT be relied on for complex recursive function (eg. mutually recursive functions).
+- Tail call optimization **should not** be assumed except for simple recursive functions (self-referencing functions).
+Tail call optimization **must not** be relied on for complex recursive function (eg. mutually recursive functions).

 ```js
 // bad